tekyjd/Record-Suspension-Application-Eligibility/README.md

                 if (schedule1Offence === "Yes") {
                     // Indictment/Summary with Schedule 1 conviction (10 years if Indictment, 5 years if Summary)
-                    waitPeriodYears = (prosecutionType === "Indictment") ?
+                    // Note: This 5-year Summary rule is specific to the transitional period with Sch 1. waitPeriodYears = (prosecutionType === "Indictment") ?
 10 : 5;
                 } else if (prosecutionType === "Summary") {
                     // Summary and Not Schedule 1 (3 years - using old rule)